Kate Upton Shows Off Baby Bump In Pink Dress

 “#BeverlyHillsHotel really making me pay for that World Series win!
 Thanks for the great lunch as always!” the pitcher captioned the photo.
 The Houston Astros won the World Series championship during the 2017 season, defeating the Los Angeles Dodgers in Game 7, with a 5-1 win.

 The super-star couple wed just days after the world-class pitcher helped his team score their first-ever World Series victory.
-Verlander told Bleacher Report his model wife helped him through many ups and downs throughout his career, including injures.
+Verlander told Bleacher Report his supermodel wife helped him through many ups and downs throughout his career, including injures.

 “Who knows, if I’m even here if it wasn’t for her?
 She was instrumental in me not, like, jumping off a bridge.
 I was depressed and just kinda upset at the world…she was what I needed.”

-Her donning husband quickly reposted his wife’s photograph with a heartfelt note sharing how excited he is to walk into parenthood with the supermodel.
+Her doting husband quickly reposted his wife’s photograph with a heartfelt note sharing how excited he is to walk into parenthood with the supermodel.

 #Repost @kateupton ・・・ #PregnantinMiami @justinverlander ????❤️ You’re going to be the most amazing Mom!!
 I can’t wait to start this new journey with you!
 You’re the most thoughtful, loving, caring, and strong woman I’ve ever met!
 I’m so proud that our little one is going to be raised in this world by a woman like you!
 I love you so much.